Choang9/CausalVQA/CogVLM2/README.md

 # CogVLM2

-Follow the following steps to set up the enviromment and run the fine-tuning and inference scripts for CogVLM2.
+Follow the following steps to set up the enviromment and run the inference script for CogVLM2.

 ## Getting Started